karthikchilamkurthy/karthikchilamkurthy.github.io/_posts/2023-07-11-Supply-Chain-Analytics-Introduction.md

 - Considering the hindsight from Diagnostic Analytics team, Predictive Analytics team modeled a Machine learning algorithm using feature engineering, Statistical modeling and fine-tuned the model.

-- This model optimizes the back haul that reduces the fuel expenses on that particular Route
+- This model optimizes the back haul that reduces the fuel expenses on that particular Route.

+- Predictive Analytics team is responsible for providing insight about what likely to happen in the future.

 ### _Prescriptive Analytics_